Pennsylvania (PA) Practice Tests

-Our permit practice tests in learning mode has 25 random questions based on the handbook and real PA PennDot tests.
-After each question, you have access to instant feedback with detailed explanations.
+The permit practice tests on this website have 25 random study questions based on the handbook and real PA PennDot tests.
+After each question, you get instant feedback with detailed explanations.

-The passing score in Pennsylvania is 84 percent, which means you should be able to answer at least 21 questions correctly.
-It is a good idea to aim a little higher on a practice test.
-Take enough tests to make sure you can reach a score of 92 percent with ease.
+The passing score in Pennsylvania is 84 percent, which means you should be able to answer at least 21 questions on the practice test correctly.
+It is a good idea to aim a little higher when you study.
+Try to take enough tests to make sure you can reach a score of 92 percent or more.
+The real test has only 18 questions, which gives less room for errors.

 Who Must Take the Pennsylvania Knowledge Exam?